coskuncancoban/stanford-cs106b-abstractions/readme.md

 # Programming Abstractions in C++ (Stanford CS106B)

-This repository contains my solutions and personal explorations of the exercises and projects from the book "Programming Abstractions in C++" by Eric S. Roberts, the offical textbook for Satnford's CS106B course.
+This repository contains my solutions and personal explorations of some exercises and projects from the book "Programming Abstractions in C++" by Eric S. Roberts, the offical textbook for Satnford's CS106B course.

 **Offical Course Page:** [CS106B: Programming Abstractions](https://web.stanford.edu/class/cs106b/)